 Active components of Ginger

-Some of the important components of ginger are acetic acid, α-linolenic acid, α-phellandrene, α-pinene, α- terpinene, α-terpineol, arginine, ascorbic acid, β-sitosterol, boron, caffeic acid, camphor, capsaicin, chlorogenic acid, curcumene, zingiberene, resins, starches, fats and proteins (3).
+Some of the important components are acetic acid, α-linolenic acid, α-phellandrene, α-pinene, α- terpinene, α-terpineol, arginine, ascorbic acid, β-sitosterol, boron, caffeic acid, camphor, capsaicin, chlorogenic acid, curcumene, zingiberene, resins, starches, fats and proteins (3).
 Important constituents of ginger and their functions are as follows

 - 1,8-cineole: Act as an anti-inflammatory and used for the treatment of acute bronchitis (4).

-- Gingerol: Acts as an anticancer, anti-inflammation and anti-oxidant (5), anti-microbial and hepatoprotective (12, 13).
+- Gingerol: Acts as an anticancer, anti-inflammation, and anti-oxidant (5), anti-microbial, and hepatoprotective (12, 13).

-- Shogoal: Acts as an anticancer, antioxidant, antimicrobial, anti-inflammatory and anti-allergic to various central nervous system activities (6).
+- Shogoal: Acts as an anticancer, antioxidant, antimicrobial, anti-inflammatory, and anti-allergic to various central nervous system activities (6).

 9 Health benefits of Ginger:

-Ginger showed effective anti-fungal activity against Candida albicans, therefore, can be effective against disease candidiasis (9).
+It showed effective anti-fungal activity against Candida albicans, therefore, can be effective against disease candidiasis (9).

 Studies on Type I diabetic rats showed that treatment with ginger extract causes decreases serum cholesterol and blood pressure (10).

 Increased pollution also caused many diseases related to the liver due to exposure to various toxins.
 Liver dysfunction is mostly managed by herbal treatment.
 Ginger is considered as a good natural hepatoprotective constituent.
-Studies showed that ginger extract protects CCl4 induced toxicity in rats (11).
+Studies showed that its extract protects CCl4 induced toxicity in rats (11).

-Ginger acts as a great heart tonic for reducing blood clotting, decreasing cholesterol hence reducing thrombosis leading to a healthy heart.
+It acts as a great heart tonic for reducing blood clotting, decreasing cholesterol hence reducing thrombosis leading to a healthy heart.

 Ginger and its constituents are anti-ulcerative in its nature mainly acts by increasing mucin secretion (2).